rhythmdev/elite-autos-client/task_description_10.md

 8. The product detail route will be a private/protected route.
 Please make sure that if the user is not logged in, the private route redirects to the login page. -done

 9. Clicking the `Add to Cart` button will store your product information in to the database.
-Inform the user with a success message using a toast/alert. `Do not use the browser alert.`
+Inform the user with a success message using a toast/alert. `Do not use the browser alert.` -done

 10. Create a `My Cart` page where a user will see all his/her added products.
 If the user wants, he/she can delete a product.
 The design is up to you.
-This will be a private/protected route.
+This will be a private/protected route. -done

 11. Clicking on the `Update button` will redirect the user to a form page where the form will have: